fbpx

 guitar scales, guitar music theory, how to use guitar scales

-There’s a fairly consistent theme I’ve found when anyone new to scales comes to articles like this one…..
+There’s a fairly consistent theme I’ve found when anyone new to guitar scales comes to articles like this one…..

 One of the first things I did when I started playing guitar was to buy a scale book, but it was mostly useless for a variety of reasons I’m about to reveal to you.